-As an example: if you received your education in Scotland, you are perfectly qualified to assist students in England or Ireland, but it might be more challenging because tests and core standards in those countries are different.
+As an example: if you received your education in Scotland, you are perfectly qualified to assist students in England or Ireland with maths tutoring, but it might be more challenging because tests and core standards in those countries are different.

 For your younger, or more hands-on students, try using building blocks, hoops and other shapes to explain geometry and arithmetic.

-handouts to help explain new material.
-If you are helping prepare for or other exam, feel free to give a mock test, just to assess what facet of the exam your assistance is most needed. maths revision GCSE
+Prepare props or handouts to help explain new material.
+If you are helping prepare for maths revision GCSE or other exam, feel free to give a mock test, just to assess what facet of the exam your assistance is most needed.

 That answer is surprisingly easy.
 You can: